Edward Olivares Preview, Player Props: Royals vs. White Sox

-Edward Olivares -- with a slugging percentage of .594 in his past 10 games, including two home runs -- will be in action for the Kansas City Royals against the Chicago White Sox, with Dylan Cease on the hill, on September 5 at 7:40 PM ET.
+The Kansas City Royals, including Edward Olivares and his .781 slugging percentage over his past 10 games, battle starting pitcher Dylan Cease and the Chicago White Sox at Guaranteed Rate Field, Monday at 7:40 PM ET.

-He hit two homers in his most recent game (going 3-for-4) in his most recent game against the White Sox.
+He had two hits (going 2-for-4) in his most recent appearance against the Blue Jays.

 Edward Olivares Game Info & Props vs. the White Sox